Dietrich von Jagow: Volkssturm leader

-In September 1944 he became leader of the Volkssturmbataillon 35 of the Volkssturm (militia) in Silesia.
+In September 1944 Jagow became leader of the Volkssturmbataillon 35 of the Volkssturm (militia) in Silesia.
 Jagow had not enjoyed being a diplomat and welcomed the return to the military life, which he craved.
-His family recalled that he was noticeably more happier commanding a Volkssturm battalion in Silesia than he had ever been in Budapest.
-Jagow moved his family into a mansion in Gross-Münche (modern Mnichy, Poland) in the Warthegau region that had been annexed from Poland in 1939.
-On 21 January 1945 while fighting against the Red Army in Upper Silesia, Jagow personally knocked out 4 Soviet tanks with his panzerfaust (anti-tank rocket launcher), for which he was mentioned in dispatches.
+His family recalled that he was noticeably happier commanding a Volkssturm battalion in Silesia than he had ever been in Budapest.
+Jagow moved his family into a mansion in Gross-Münche (today, Mnichy, Poland) in the Warthegau region that had been annexed from Poland in 1939.
+On 21 January 1945, while fighting against the Red Army in Upper Silesia, Jagow personally knocked out four Soviet tanks with his panzerfaust (anti-tank rocket launcher), for which he was mentioned in dispatches.
 During the same action, he was badly wounded, losing one of his eyes.
 Despite the loss of his eye, Jagow was proud to have fought for the Führer.